FOREX-Risk currencies on defensive on fresh Greece doubts

 By Hideyuki Sano

-TOKYO, March 7 (Reuters) - Risk currencies bounced off multi-week lows but were still seen vulnerable, while the Japanese yen held firm on Wednesday, as doubts over whether Greece can pull together a bond swap deal prompted players to cut exposure to risky assets.
+TOKYO, March 7 (Reuters) - Risk currencies were on the defensive while the Japanese yen held firm on Wednesday as doubts over whether Greece can pull together a bond swap deal with creditors prompted players to cut exposure to risky assets.

-Among the biggest casualties, the Australian dollar slid to a six-week low against the U.S. dollar, dented also as the country’s growth in October-December turned out to be lower than expected.
+Among the biggest casualties, the Australian dollar slid to a near six-week low against the U.S. dollar, while the country’s growth in October-December also turned out to be lower than expected.

-A clutch of Greek pension funds and some foreign investors are holding back on the bond swap, raising fears that Greece may not secure a deal with private creditors to cut its mountainous debt by the Thursday deadline.
+A clutch of Greek pension funds and some foreign investors are holding back on the bond swap deal, raising fears that Greece may not secure a deal with private creditors to cut its mountainous debt by the Thursday deadline.

 A low participation in the bond swap plan, a key part of a bailout programme to help Greece manage its wrecked finances and meet a debt repayment on March 20, could lead to the disorderly default policymakers have been toiling to avoid.